 At Outdoor Retailer Snow Show, GUGB was recognized for its environmental and social impact with a coveted Innovation Award.
 A panel of 15 judges considered 152 nominations before deciding on 15 winners.
-“We are deeply honored by this recognition and humbled to be in such good company,” says Emilia Smith, who manages Gear Up Give Back.
+“We are deeply honored by this recognition and humbled to be in such good company,” said Emilia Smith, who manages Gear Up Give Back.
 “It’s inspiring to see all the powerful initiatives the outdoor community is doing, especially within the intersection of sustainability and diversity, equity, and inclusion.”

 Cairn, which started as a subscription box service in 2014, was acquired by Outside in April 2021.
 Cairn quickly began to think of its responsibility to the planet and did not want to be a company that was just putting more stuff out into the world without thinking about their lifecycle.
 That’s what inspired the Gear Up Give Back program, launched in March 2018.
-“Like you, we get a thrill from discovering innovative new gear, which means we end up retiring some of our equipment simply because we’ve moved on to something that works better for us,” says Smith “GUGB inspires people to give up their used gear to keep more products out of landfills, make more gear accessible to more people and support organizations that promote inclusion in the outdoor space.”
+“Like you, we get a thrill from discovering innovative new gear, which means we end up retiring some of our equipment simply because we’ve moved on to something that works better for us,” said Smith.
+“GUGB inspires people to give up their used gear to keep more products out of landfills, make more gear accessible to more people and support organizations that promote inclusion in the outdoor space.”